setms/book/docs/engineering.md

 Operators have performance goals, or **specifications**.
 Producers have cost goals, or **requirements**.
-An engineers expresses goals quantitatively as constraints or objectives.
+An engineer expresses goals quantitatively as constraints or objectives.
 A **constraint** is a hard limit, for instance water-resistant up to 20m.
 An **objective** is a desire for minimizing or maximizing a value, for example as thin as possible.